The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 How to Reduce Loose Dog Hair Through Grooming

-An excellent way to cut down on the amount of dog hair in your house is to clean it off your dog before he gets a chance to leave it everywhere.
+An excellent way to cut down on the amount of dog hair in your house is to clean it off your dog before they get a chance to leave it everywhere.
+Here are some ways to proactively limit the spread of dog hair.

 Finally, remember that we said low humidity and static electricity are a perfect environment for attracting dog hair?
 Using a humidifier in your home can be helpful if the air is overly dry.
 The hair will still be present, but it won’t cling to fabrics quite as well.
 Plus, the extra humidity may help if your dog is dealing with any skin dryness.